cloudsimplus/cloudsimplus/docs/org/cloudsimplus/autoscaling/HorizontalVmScalingSimple.rst

    A \ :java:ref:`HorizontalVmScaling`\  implementation that allows defining that the VMs from a given \ :java:ref:`DatacenterBroker`\  are overloaded or not based on the overall resource utilization of all such VMs.

-   The condition in fact hsa to be defined by the user of this class, by providing a \ :java:ref:`Predicate`\  using the \ :java:ref:`setOverloadPredicate(Predicate)`\  method.
+   The condition in fact has to be defined by the user of this class, by providing a \ :java:ref:`Predicate`\  using the \ :java:ref:`setOverloadPredicate(Predicate)`\  method.

    :author: Manoel Campos da Silva Filho